LordofCynder/LordofCynder/README.md

-  👋 Hi, Welcome to my profile!
-   -> I’m @LordofCynder, a fulll-stack certified web developer;
-   -> My name is Igor Estephanele and I have 20 years old.
+  👋 Hi, Welcome to my profile! | I’m @LordofCynder, a fulll-stack certified web developer | My name is Igor Estephanele and I have 20 years old.

 +=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+